-There are several parts to the answer, but an important piece is the problem that Facebook’s algorithm is largely an uncontrolled ‘positive feedback loop’.
+There are several parts to the answer, but an important piece is that Facebook’s algorithm is largely an uncontrolled ‘positive feedback loop’.
 In this type of situation the things you respond to (even it is only because they were the first things that showed up, at the beginning of your account), are shown to you more frequently.
 If you continue to respond to them, they become even more frequent, and even if you don’t respond to all of the posts or memes that of that type, you will still be responding to them more frequently than posts or memes that you might actually prefer.

 In addition, Facebook’s algorithms seem to only measure whether you reacted to a post or meme, not whether you felt good about it, or that you didn’t necessarily want to keep seeing something you opposed and/or that aggravated you.
 Even for things one politically ‘Like’s there is no distinction between “I support that position” and “I like thinking or talking about this topic, show me more”.